ros-navigation/docs.nav2.org/docs/getting_started/build_and_install/index.md

 !!! tip

-    The images cached from above are used for Nav2 CI, but can also be used with Nav2 [Dev Containers](../devcontainer_docs/index.md)!
+    The images cached from above are used for Nav2 CI, but can also be used with Nav2 [Dev Containers][dev-containers]!

 ### Using Pre-built nav2_docker Images